 In April 2017,

-significance before admiring the eight-page photo spread of Andreja.
+significance before admiring the eight-page photo spread of Andreja

-posted this photo of herself backstage during a
+posted this backstage photo during a

 shoot for the Victoria's Secret PINK campaign.

-A hold-out against transgender models seemed to be
+For many years a hold-out against transgender models seemed to be

 the Victoria's Secret - which claims to sell "world's best bras"